A Dozen Reasons God Hates Lying & Liars

 Deception, in one form or another, is a regular part of many people’s lives in our world today.
 However, much to the church’s shame, many Christians continue to give in to the temptation to lie their way through life as well.
 What does God think of this?
 Proverbs 6:19 includes on the list of things that God hates, “a false witness who utters lies.”
 Why does God hate lying?
 And why does he not only hate lying, but liars as well?
 The Bible provides many reasons.
-Here are twelve of them.
+Here are twelve.

 1. God loves truthful speech and truth-tellers.